• Skip to main content

 overhead view of browned tortillas on black plate

-You'll be amazed how easy it is to make your own tortillas!
+You'll be amazed at how easy it is to make your own tortillas!

 Unlike corn tortillas, which tend to crack and split apart, these ones stay together well.